roslyncode/clubwebsite/workshops/2018-19/Python1/readme/README.md

 import datetime
 ````

 To show the use of modules we will build a stock tracker which scrapes the NASDAQ and will save data on apple stocks for us.
-This is useful for algotrading which uses algorithms to predict the future prices of stocks and place buys and sells.
+This is useful for algotrading which uses algorithms to predict the future prices of stocks.

 We will scrape the price of Apple (AAPL) stocks from https://www.nasdaq.com/symbol/aapl